Deutsche Oper Berlin

 About the production

-Tristan and Isolde continues to fascinate and disturb to this day.
+Tristan und Isolde continues to fascinate and disturb to this day.
 It has occupied philosophers, psychologists, writers, composers and musicologists.
 Briton Graham Vick, one of the most innovative stagers of opera in recent years, who worked and appeared at opera houses and festivals around the world and steered the fortunes of the Glyndebourne festival over many years, brought a solemnity to his rendering of the lovers’ story, rejecting over-dramatization.
 He placed his protagonists in a drawing room that, to the casual observer, appears unremarkable but whose slightly worn elegance is speckled with details alluding to the archaic foundations beneath.
 With unsparing precision he charts the development of the love affair, showing us the effect it has on the couple over the years.
 And Tristan’s perplexing utterance from his monologue in the final act – “That awful potion, which taught me torment… I myself did mix and stir it!” – lies at the core of Vick’s slant on the material.

-Derived from a literary myth, Tristan and Isolde has itself acquired the characteristics of a myth.
+Derived from a literary myth, Tristan und Isolde has itself acquired the characteristics of a myth.
 One message of Graham Vick’s production is that it is not given to us, as Wagner’s listeners and onlookers, to be too smug in our enjoyment of the spectacle.
 The tale of this pair of lovers, albeit coming to us through the mists of time, is far too close for that kind of comfort.

 ---